 2 ) Be Loose.
 Don’t worry about messing up or stray lines, just let things flow.
 Don’t clean things up, that can come later.
 Just get everything down on paper.
 I drew several different versions of my concept character.
 Here are just a few of my sketches.

 3) Refine the concept.
 If you created multiple designs, select one that you like the best and refine it.
 If you can’t decide on one concept, ask for feedback from friends or family members for their input.

 This is a sketch of a mer-man I decided to go with.
-I used pencil, which did not scan in very well, so I went over the drawing with a marker.
+I used a pencil, which did not scan in very well, so I went over the drawing with a marker.

 In Photoshop, I placed the scan on a bottom layer.
-On top layers I created colored vector shapes.
+On top layers, I created colored vector shapes.
 I prefer drawing in vector format as I can re-size them and they won’t degrade in visual quality.
 Using raster techniques, like pen or pencil, opens things up to degrade image quality if I increase the image’s size.
 Each vector shape is on a different layer.
-For complicated drawings there can be a lot of different layers so I try and label them according to a section so I can easy find them if I need to edit a piece.
+For complicated drawings, there can be a lot of different layers so I try and label them according to a section so I can easily find them if I need to edit a piece.
 It can be useful when I want to copy and paste the same size of shapes, like what I did for most of the gills on his body (with exception of the two on his face.)

 The last step I did was to take some of the vector shapes and add the special effect of a black stroke.
-I don’t typically do this with my artwork, as I enjoy vector art without the outlines, but in this case I went ahead to see what it looks like.
+I don’t typically do this with my artwork, as I enjoy vector art without the outlines, but in this case, I went ahead to see what it looks like.
 This is the final product.

 And that’s my drawing concept process.
 I hope you enjoyed the tutorial.
 Now go do some art!